secretstartups/handbook/content/handbook/engineering/infrastructure/incident-management/_index.md

 ## Corrective Actions

 Corrective Actions (CAs) are work items that we create as a result of an incident.
-Only issues arising out of an incident should receive the label "corrective action".
+Only issues arising out of an incident should receive the label `~"corrective action"`.
 They are designed to prevent the same kind of incident or improve the time to mitigation and as such are part of the Incidence Management cycle.

-Work items identified in incidents that don't meet the Corrective Action criteria should be raised in the [Reliability project](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/new) and labeled with `~work::incident` rather than `~corrective action`

-Corrective Actions should be related to the incident issue to help with downstream analysis, and it can be helpful to refer to the incident in the description of the issue.
+Corrective Actions must be related to the incident issue to help with downstream analysis.

 Corrective Actions issues in the [Reliability project](https://gitlab.com/gitlab-com/gl-infra/reliability/-/issues/new) should be created using the [Corrective Action issue template](https://gitlab.com/gitlab-com/gl-infra/reliability/-/blob/master/.gitlab/issue_templates/incident-corrective-action.md) to ensure consistency in format, labels and application/monitoring of [service level objectives for completion](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos)

+Issues that have the `~"corrective action"` label will automatically have the `~"infradev"` label applied.
+This is done so teams these issues are follow the same process we have for development to resolve them in [specific time-frames](/handbook/engineering/infrastructure/engineering-productivity/issue-triage/#severity-slos).
+For more details see the [infradev process](/handbook/product/product-processes/#infradev).

 ### Best practices and examples, when creating a Corrective Action issue